Sharpe's Justice

-Sharpe's Justice is a British television drama, the 13th of a series that follows the career of Richard Sharpe, a fictional British soldier during the Napoleonic Wars.
+Sharpe's Justice is a British television drama, the 13th episode of a series that follows the career of Richard Sharpe, a fictional British soldier during the Napoleonic Wars.
 Unlike most of the other instalments of the series, this episode was not based on a novel by Bernard Cornwell.
 A key scene in the story is based on the Peterloo Massacre of 1819, reset here to Keighley in Yorkshire, in 1814.